raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_2.md

 For the Relevance trial, the Raspberry Pi Foundation is working in partnership with [Apps for Good](https://www.appsforgood.org){:target="_blank"}, who have developed and produced all the teaching resources for this trial.
 The recruitment and online training is provided by the Raspberry Pi Foundation.

 **The GBIC team at Apps for Good**
 The Apps for Good team is responsible for the teaching resources.
 Programme management and implementation is led by Heather Picov and Natalie Moore.
-The teaching resources for the trial have been created by Donna Hay, who works on educational resources across Apps for Good.
+The teaching resources for the trial have been created by Donna Hay.

 ![AfG Relevance team](images/relevance-AfGTeam.png){:width="500px"}